 Does an apple a day really keep the doctor away?

-Founder of Renovatio Bioscience and University of Newcastle scientist Dr Vincent Candrawinata seems to think so, and he has the evidence to back it up.
+Founder of Renovatio Bioscience and University of Newcastle alumni Dr Vincent Candrawinata seems to think so, and he has the evidence to back it up.

 “This is a saying in both Eastern and Western culture, stretching back thousands of years.
 And of course out of the 1755 known edible fruits and vegetables, apples have the very broadest range of phenolic antioxidants,” he said.

 Vincent is at the forefront of antioxidant extraction technology, developing the most potent antioxidant in the world using only apples and water.

 “Phenolic antioxidants are the most powerful form of antioxidants known, but the problem has always been with the extraction that made them bio-available in the human body.
 Given the health benefits, I wanted to take on the challenge and finally crack the nut (or apple as the case may be).”

 In the past, supplements have been only created by synthetic processes in a lab or extracted from natural foods using chemicals – both of which prove challenging for the body to break down and absorb the benefits.